-We plan to support our sales representatives with field clinical experts who will be responsible for training and support at various implant centers.
-We also expect that our sales representatives will spend time implementing joint consumer marketing programs with surgical centers and implanting surgeons.
-We also intend to market to potential referral source clinicians such as general practitioners, internists, endocrinologists and nurses.
+We plan to support our sales representatives with field clinical experts who will be responsible for training, technical and other support services at various implant centers.
+We also expect that our sales representatives will spend time implementing consumer marketing programs and providing surgical centers and implanting surgeons with educational patient materials.
+We also intend to market to potential referral source clinicians such as general practitioners, internists, endocrinologists and nurses in order to build awareness.